-Prerequisite: DMTH 1424 Foundations of Algebra with a grade of "C" or better or equivalent placement scores.
-Corequisite: CHEM 1310 Chemistry I Lab.
+Pre or corequisite: MATH 1213 Real World Math with a grade of "C" or better or MATH 1113 College Algebra with a grade of "C" or better or equivalent placement test scores.

 This is an introductory course in algebra-based chemistry for science majors.
 The topics that will be covered in this course include scientific measurement, the periodic table modern atomic theory nomenclature of inorganic chemical compounds, atomic and molecular structure, stoichiometry, chemical bonding, nuclear chemistry, and chemical reactions.
 The laboratory component provides students with applications of theory and enables them to use general principles on practice.
 A lab fee is required.